Febo2788/RMTnet/README.md

 ## Limitations

-- **No published real-data benchmark yet.** The simulation results favour hard thresholding due to artificial block structure.
-A proper benchmark against curated pathway databases (KEGG, MSigDB) on TCGA data would be the right next step.
+- **Simulation benchmarks favour hard thresholding due to artificial block structure.** Pathway enrichment against MSigDB on the ALL dataset is shown above, but a systematic comparison across multiple real datasets remains future work.
-- **Low Q regime.** When Q = T/N is very small (< 0.1 — many genes, few samples), the MP approximation becomes less accurate.
-The ALL dataset at Q = 0.13 is at the edge of this regime.
+- **Low Q regime.** When Q = T/N is small (< 0.1), the MP approximation becomes less accurate.
+The ALL dataset at Q = 0.13 is at the edge of this.
-- **Not yet on Bioconductor.** The package is Bioconductor-ready (BiocStyle vignette, standard structure) but has not gone through formal review.
+- **Not yet on Bioconductor.** The package is Bioconductor-ready but has not undergone formal review.
-- **Module detection inherits `cutreeDynamic` heuristics.** The spectral filtering step is parameter-free; the clustering step uses `dynamicTreeCut` which has its own `minModuleSize` parameter (default 30).
+- **Module detection uses `cutreeDynamic`.** The spectral filtering step is parameter-free; the downstream clustering uses `dynamicTreeCut` which has its own `minModuleSize` parameter (default 30).

 ---